gtrevorrow/policy-validation-action/README.md

 ## Testing

-The project includes a comprehensive test suite using Jest.
+The project includes a comprehensive test suite using Jest and CLI installation testing.

 ### Running Tests